psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

   - Thread-safe implementation ensures reliable operation in a multi-threaded environment
   - UI components use `Dispatcher.Invoke` to update UI elements from event handlers
   - Proper cleanup is implemented to prevent memory leaks
+  - Exception handling in the Publish method prevents event handler exceptions from affecting other handlers
+  - Events are processed synchronously to ensure proper ordering
+  - The EventAggregator is implemented as a singleton using Lazy<T> with LazyThreadSafetyMode.ExecutionAndPublication

 - **Example**:
   ```csharp